eldipa/xoz/docs/RFC:-Block-Size-and-Block-Extent-Specification.md

  - an single *extent* can then describe *objects* of size 8KB (using `smallcnt` - 4 bits) and 32MB (using `blk_cnt` - 16 bits).
  - a single *sub-block* (1/16 th of a block) can store up to 32 bytes.
- - *inline data* for objects should not exceed 16 bytes (half sub-block)
  - the `.xoz` has a theoretical limit of 2^26 = 64M blocks, *32GB in total*.

 With 1024 bytes blocks: